Matrona the Barefoot: Relations with the Imperial Family

 Documents from the Chancery of Her Imperial Majesty and the Ministry of the Imperial Court show that between 1896 and her death in 1911, Matrona sent gifts to the imperial family for religious holidays.
 These included icons, prosphora, lamp oil, and other church-related items.
 In 1901, an icon of Saint Nicholas the Wonderworker was returned to her, following a 1897 Consistory decision.

-Some sources suggest that Matrona was personally introduced to the imperial family and had unrestricted access to the palace, with Nicholas II and Alexandra Fyodorovna listening to her for hours on end.Historians have called her a "fortune teller" with significant influence over the family, especially after the departure of another favorite, the Frenchman Nizier Anthelme Philippe.
+Some sources suggest that Matrona was personally introduced to the imperial family and had unrestricted access to the palace, with Nicholas II and Alexandra Fyodorovna listening to her for hours on end.
+Historians have called her a "fortune teller" with significant influence over the family, especially after the departure of another favorite, the Frenchman Nizier Anthelme Philippe.
 Media reports place her among the unconventional religious figures invited to Tsarskoe Selo before Rasputin's prominence.
 However, more reliable records indicate that Nicholas II's meetings with spiritual figures were typically one-off and private, such as a single instance when the Matrona presented him with an icon in Peterhof, according to Anna Vyrubova.

 It is claimed that state leaders visited her for conversations, and Grand Duchess Elizabeth Fyodorovna regarded her highly, reportedly mourning her death and sending a wreath to her grave.
-In a 1904 letter to Nicholas II, Matrona offered a gilded iconostasis and candlestick, requesting permission and land to build an Alexeevsky Jerusalem Podvorye close to the Joy of All Who Sorrow Church to honor the heir’s birth.
+In a 1904 letter to Nicholas II, Matrona offered a gilded iconostasis and candlestick, requesting permission and land to build an Alexeevsky Jerusalem Podvorye close to the Joy of All Who Sorrow Church to honor the heir's birth.
+(Note: However, Alexander Plotnikov claimed that the creation of the monastery was prevented by Matrona's death and that a few days after her death a group of devotees of the wanderer was formed with the aim of creating a monastery and transferring the remains of the deceased there in accordance with her will.)
 The Synod rejected her proposal due to unclear funding and lack of approval from the Patriarch of Jerusalem.